leandromoreira/linux-network-performance-parameters/README.md

 20. It finds the right socket
 21. It goes to the tcp finite state machine
 22. Enqueue the packet to  the receive buffer and sized as `tcp_rmem` rules
-    1. If `tcp_moderate_rcvbuf` is enabled kernel will auto-tune the receive buffer
+    1. If `tcp_moderate_rcvbuf` is enabled, the kernel will auto-tune the receive buffer
 23. Kernel will signalize that there is data available to apps (epoll or any polling system)
 24. Application wakes up and reads the data